mthamil/Autofac.Extras.Ordering/README.md

 Autofac.Extras.Ordering
 =======================
-An Autofac extension that adds recognition of IOrderedEnumerable&lt;T&gt; as a relationship type, allowing multiple dependencies to be resolved in a guaranteed order.
+An Autofac extension that adds recognition of `IOrderedEnumerable<T>` as a relationship type, allowing multiple dependencies to be resolved in a guaranteed order.
-By default, order is not guaranteed when resolving IEnumerable&lt;T&gt;.
+By default, order is not guaranteed when resolving `IEnumerable<T>`.

 [![Build status](https://ci.appveyor.com/api/projects/status/fs6orqg3oiqk9p8l)](https://ci.appveyor.com/project/mthamil/autofac-extras-ordering)